l2brb/CONFINE_Evaluation/README.md

 # CONFINE Evaluation

 ## Evaluation
-The following section contains the experimental toolbench used to evaluate the effectiveness of CONFINE, presented in the paper Section 6.
-Evaluation files can be found in [/evaluation/](https://github.com/Process-in-Chains/CONFINE/tree/main/evaluation).
+The following section contains the experimental toolbench used to evaluate the effectiveness of CONFINE approach, presented in the paper "Trusted Execution Environment for Process Mining (pre-print: https://doi.org/10.48550/arXiv.2312.12105).
+For other tests and tools mentioned in the paper, please visit https://github.com/Process-in-Chains/CONFINE.
 We conduct convergence analysis to demonstrate the correctness of the collaborative data exchange process.
 Moreover, we gauge the memory usage with synthetic and real-life event logs, to observe the trend during the enactment of our protocol and assess scalability.

 ##### Requirements
 To run our Python scripts, the following libraries are required: `os`, `pandas`, `numpy`, `matplotlib`, `scipy`, `sklearn`, `datetime`.